 I enjoyed this book.
 It inspired me to want to really take up vegetable gardening in a big way, try and plant as much food as possible so as to avoid buying out of season produce at the supermarket.
 Because if you are eating right you will not be eating tomatoes from Mexico in February.
-With a freezer you would have been able to freeze your tomatoes in August, when they were ripe, for use in stews and soups all year long.
+With a freezer, you would have been able to freeze your tomatoes in August, when they were ripe, for use in stews and soups all year long.

-For a while I was almost convinced to buy some laying hens and a couple of roosters.
+For a while, I was almost convinced to buy some laying hens and a couple of roosters.
 Robert soon set me straight by pointing out how much of a hassle it would be finding someone to look after them when we wanted to go away.

-Back when I was a sheep farmer I had no trouble recruiting farming kids from the neighbourhood to water my sheep when we went on our annual summer holiday.
+Back when I was a sheep farmer I had no trouble recruiting farming kids from the neighborhood to water my sheep when we went on our annual summer holiday.
 Prince George is not as bucolic.

 I was also inspired to make my own cheese.
-Apparently all I need is milk and bacteria.
-Each cheese has it’s own distinct bacteria.
+Apparently, all I need is milk and bacteria.
+Each cheese has its own distinct bacteria.
 An amazing diversity of bacteria and recipes for cheese can be bought online.
 The Kingsolver family made mozzarella for their weekly Friday night pizza’s.
 I don’t know if I will try this.

-despite the lectures this book is a worthwhile read and really picks up when she starts telling the wonderful story of her heirloom roosters.
+Despite the lectures, this book is a worthwhile read and really picks up when she starts telling the wonderful story of her heirloom roosters.